menuitem/scajax/README.md

     gem 'scajax'

-or for latest version of the gem add:

-    gem 'scajax', git: 'git@github.com:menuitem/scajax.git'

 2. Run 'bundle' to install this gem in your project.

     $ bundle